- 1 Breaking Down the Prompt

 Writing the Common App 2016-17 Essay Prompt #5 – Childhood to Adulthood Transition

-With the release of the 2016-17 Common Application essay prompts on August 1, 2016, has come a flurry of questions, especially on what and how to write the personal statement.
-Furthermore, the fifth prompt for the Common App, which focuses on the transition from childhood to adulthood, can seem hefty.
-People write long books about coming of age.
+With the release of the 2016-17 Common Application essay prompts on August 1, 2016, there has come a flurry of questions, especially on what and how to write the personal statement.
+Furthermore, the fifth prompt for the Common App, which focuses on the transition from childhood to adulthood, can seem hefty, and people tend to write long books about coming of age.
 How are you supposed to condense that into an essay under 650 words?

 Table of Contents

 The fifth prompt for the Common App Essay of the 2016-17 admissions cycle:

 Discuss an accomplishment or event, formal or informal, that marked your transition from childhood to adulthood within your culture, community, or family.

 What does this mean?
 Basically, the prompt asks you to tell a coming of age story.
 In other words, you must reflect on a specific accomplishment or event within a group you belong to — your culture, community, or family — and show how you grew, both as a member of the group, but, more importantly, how this was a transition for you as an individual.

 In order to better approach your answer to this prompt, you should first consider why this question would be asked on a college application.
 For one, each college is a group, just like any culture, community, or family.
 There are rules and standards that each member agrees to that allow the group to function efficiently.
 In considering your application, admissions officers are trying to imagine you in their community — how and where you would find a place in and contribute to their community, how their group would fit and welcome you, and how you would make their community better.

 In your response to this prompt, they want to see that you have an understanding of what makes a community and that you are aware of your place in it.
 This is your chance to show that you are aware of your role in both your own life and in others’.